manuelbamise/adventofcode/README.md

-# This is a project where i solve advent of code projects
+# This is a project where i solve advent of code problems

 ```
 "npm i" - To install all packages